Our Mission

 The philosophy behind OASIS tlc is one that embraces human beings for their interconnectedness to each other and all living things.
 We believe that it is through work, personal exploration and our relationships with others, and nature, that we realize our full human potential.
 Given the challenges of autism, we see the local farm setting as an ideal place to achieve interdependence and social connectedness.

 The concept of meaningful work is paramount to personal fulfillment.
-We all need to feel needed and we all need help at times.
+We all need to feel needed, and we all need help at times.
 Individuals with autism are no different.
 They have the same human needs.
 They do not want to feel constantly dependent on others; nor do they want to feel useless.
 Therefore, it is important that our farm center be perceived as a service provider in two ways.
-One, the centers will provide the service of continuing education and housing for people with autism.
+One, the center will provide the service of continuing education and meaningful day programming for people with autism.
 Two, the individuals with autism and their co-workers will provide the community with healthy food and visible examples of sustainable farming and “green living.”

 We hope to inspire others to open centers like ours nationwide.
 Not only do they serve people with autism, but they provide a service to their local community.
 Most importantly, OASIS tlc hopes to provide encounters between people that foster positive human growth through nature and the acceptance of human differences and the realization of the common ground we all share.